TimidRobot/cmc/docs/annotated_config.rst

 4. ``ServerAliveCountMax 6``
 5. ``ServerAliveInterval 10``

 Additionally, the following defaults are important.
-They are not in the config because the default value is appropriate.
-They need to be acknowledged so that they are not unintentionally superceded by a configured parameter:
+The parameter is not in this section because the default value is appropriate.
+It should be acknowledged so that it is not unintentionally superseded by a configured
+parameter:

 6. ``ForwardAgent no`` specifies that the authentication agent will **not** be forwarded.
 This prevents administrators on untrusted remote servers from